Aravind066390/hackhazards25-repository/README.md

 - ✅ Allows students to access their academic data
 - ✅ Allows faculty to edit students academic data
 - ✅ provides basic safe key feature(where faculty have keys to access data)
-- ✅ Faculty can see the average abd marks if class or a individual student
+- ✅ Faculty can see the average and marks if class or a individual student

 Add images, GIFs, or screenshots if helpful!